jaks024/my-todo-list/README.md

 # my-todo-list
-A to do list application built in Electron
+A to do list application built in Electron.
+Think of Google Calendar day view, but more flexible

 currently work in progress